michaele1410/BottleBalance/README.md

 - **User & Role Management (RBAC):** Fine‑grained permissions for admins, cashiers, and regular users.
 - **Two‑Factor Authentication (2FA, TOTP):** App‑based codes (RFC 6238) using `pyotp`.
+- **Backup Codes for 2FA:** Generated on activation and shown in the user profile; usable during login when the authenticator is unavailable.
 - **Audit Logs:** Tamper‑evident logging of critical actions (logins, settings, transactions).
 - **Transactions & Balances:** Deposits/withdrawals, categories, and notes.
 - **Exports:** **CSV** and **PDF** for reconciliation and reporting.